 Eiderdown, The Eider Duck & The Sanctuary Farmer

 Eiderdown, or eider down, comes from the Eider Duck, a large migratory sea duck.
 Eiderdown is exceptionally soft and has insulating properties superior to any other down.
-The eiderdown used in our luxury duvets and pillows comes from Iceland, in special sanctuaries where the eider ducks can safely rest and nest during their annual migration.
+The eiderdown used in our luxury duvets and pillows comes primarily from Canada, in special sanctuaries located on islands in the St. Lawrence Estuary, where the eider ducks can safely rest and nest during their annual migration.

 The female eider duck plucks down from her breast to line her nest and cover

 the eggs.
-Once the nest is abandoned, the eiderdown is gathered.
+Once the nest is abandoned, the eiderdown is gathered by a devoted team of wildlife biologist's and their (often volunteer) assistants.
 The birds

-between wild eider duck and farmer has existed for generations and helps
+between wild eider duck and guardian has existed for generations and helps

 insure the continued existence of a beautiful rare bird and a valuable resource.